wesleygoyette/cross_species_expression_gwas/database/README.md

 The application uses **SQLite in production** with the following characteristics:

-- **Read-only mode**: The database is mounted as read-only in production to prevent accidental writes
+- **Read-only protection**: Django middleware enforces read-only operations to prevent accidental writes
 - **Single instance**: The application runs as a single Docker container, avoiding SQLite's multi-writer limitations
 - **Performance**: Excellent read performance for our use case